EpistemicPolymath/PolymathicalBot/README.md

 #### Other Games / Services Commands

 - **!naoto** - Do not know who Naoto Shirogane is?
 Use this command.
+- **!respitemc** - gives more information about the Community Minecraft Server, Respite Minecraft!
-- **!mcserver / !mcdiscord** - gives you the links to the Minecraft discord server for the stream!
-Anyone can join the discord, but subs can play on the server for free and non-subs can join through Patreon.
+- **!mcserver / !mcdiscord** - gives you the links to the server url itself and the Minecraft Discord respectively!
 - **!patreon** - gives you the link to my Patreon.
-For now it is just for access to the Minecraft server as a non-sub + to support the server growth overall.
+For now it is just for access to the Supporter Role in the Respite Server.
 I hope to add more in the future, as I create more content.
+- **!mineplex** - shares the MinePlex server url so that you can play with us on the server if we go for a Minecraft gaming session!
 - **!roblox** - links you to the roblox website.
 - **!robloxprofile** - Will take you to my profile on Roblox if you wish to join me in some gaming :P.

 #### Voice Commands

 - **!gl** - Keira says "Good Luck" + some Fire Canyon Music :P
+- **!focus** - tell me to focus on my run by getting Roxas to inspire me by saying, "Leave it to me!"
+It costs 500 polyz to use :)
 - **!wb** - Mitsuru gives out a nice "Welcome Back!" to those who say brb and actually follow through :).
 - **!kello** - Ken Amada says hello!
 - **!fr** - Ryuji Sakamoto says "for real!"
 - **!soradies** - Sora Dies, unfortunately.
 - **!yoshi** - Yoshi says it's name.
 Because, Yoshi.
 - **!reset** - Sora reminds me that it is over...
 Use this to get me to reset runs.
 I have difficulty letting go.
+It costs 500 polyz to use :)

 ## Modz Commands
 - **!multitwitch** - create a multitwitch for potential races.
 Usage: !multitwitch user1/user2/user3
 - **!kadgar** - create a multiple twitch screen using kadgar!
 Usage: !kadgar user1/user2

 ### Built In Commands - Only Admins / Editors can use these
+- **!builtincommands** - links to the built in commands incase people forget aka me :P
 - **!command add (command) (permlvl) (response)** - Example: !command add !example +a This is an example command everyone can use
 - **!command edit (command) (permlvl) and/or (response)** - Example: !command edit !example +r Now only for regulars
 - **!command remove (command)** - Example: !command remove !example